oussoren/poker-ai-decision-engine/README.md

 * [ ] **GTO Approximation:** Refining the decision engine to approximate Nash Equilibrium strategies in heads-up scenarios.

 ### Building & Running
-This project is built as a standalone C++ application.
-Since the project files are currently in a flat directory, you can compile everything using a wildcard command.
+This project uses the Qt framework.

 **Prerequisites:**
-* `g++` (GCC) compiler
+* Qt 5 or Qt 6
+* qmake (usually installed with Qt)

 **Compilation:**
 ```bash